kruc/clockify-to-jira/README.md

-# toggl-to-jira
+# clockify-to-jira

-### What is toggl-to-jira
+### What is clockify-to-jira

-Toggl-to-jira is an application which allows you to migrate toggl time entries into multiple jira instances.
+Clockify-to-jira is an application which allows you to migrate clockify time entries into multiple jira instances.

 ### How it works

-Toggl-to-jira takes toggl time entries from the given time period and it creates workloads in related jira issues.
+Clockify-to-jira takes clockify time entries from the given time period and it creates workloads in related jira issues.
 To work properly each toogle timeentry has to be assigned to the client.
 Base on this assignment and app configuration, application recognize in which jira instance should create workloads.

 ### Installation

 MacOS Homebrew:

 ```
-brew install kruc/homebrew-tap/toggl-to-jira
+brew install kruc/homebrew-tap/clockify-to-jira
 ```

 Linux

 ```
- wget -qO- https://github.com/kruc/toggl-to-jira/releases/download/v0.7.1/toggl-to-jira_0.7.1_Linux_x86_64.tar.gz | tar -xvz -C /usr/local/bin && chmod +x /usr/local/bin/toggl-to-jira
+ wget -qO- https://github.com/kruc/clockify-to-jira/releases/download/v0.4.0/clockify-to-jira_0.4.0_Linux_x86_64.tar.gz | tar -xvz -C /usr/local/bin && chmod +x /usr/local/bin/clockify-to-jira
 ```

 ### Requirements

-1. Toggl time entries naming convention
+1. Clockify time entries naming convention

     ```
     [JIRA-ISSUE-ID] [WORKLOAD DESCRIPTION]